eshsrobotics/website-challenge-2019/README.md

 # Robotics Website
-This is a website coded for the Robot Events Website Challenged
+This is a website coded for the Robot Events Website Challenge

 ## Setup
 ```bash